ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 For simulants that receive below the minimum income, 42.14% will still file taxes.
 [Cilke_1998]_ The remainder will not.
-The minimum income is based on the household structure and if listed in the table below.
+The minimum income is based on the household structure and is listed in the table below.
-We will not model persistance year to year.
+We will not model persistence year to year.

 **In the current model, no one will be low income, this will be changed later.**